 4.4 The interviewer should tell the suspect about the recording process and point out the sign or indicator which shows that the recording equipment is activated and recording.
 (See paragraph 3.6.)
 The interviewer shall:

-(a) say the interview is being audibly recorded
+(a) explain that the interview is being audibly recorded;

-(b) subject to paragraph 2.3, give their name and rank and that of any other interviewer present
+(b) subject to paragraph 2.3, give their name and rank and that of any other interviewer present;

-(c) ask the suspect and any other party present, e.g. a solicitor, to identify themselves
+(c) ask the suspect and any other party present, e.g. the appropriate adult, a solicitor or interpreter, to identify themselves;

-(d) state the date, time of commencement and place of the interview
+(d) state the date, time of commencement and place of the interview; and

-(e) state the suspect will be given a notice about what will happen to the copies of the recording.
+(e) state the suspect will be given a notice about what will happen to the recording.
 [This sub-paragraph does not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.6 to 7.7.]

 See Note 4A

+4.4A Any person entering the interview room after the interview has commenced shall be invited by the interviewer to identify themselves for the purpose of the audio recording and state the reason why they have entered the interview room.

 The interviewer shall:

-caution the suspect, see Code C, section 10
+caution the suspect, see Code C section 10; and

-remind the suspect of their entitlement to free legal advice, see Code C, paragraph 11.2.
+if they are detained, remind them of their entitlement to free legal advice, see Code C, paragraph 11.2; or

+if they are not detained under arrest, explain this and their entitlement to free legal advice, see Code C, paragraph 3.21.

 4.6 The interviewer shall put to the suspect any significant statement or silence, see Code C, paragraph 11.4.